Level of difficulty 2.5

 Time to fry

 Line a colander with paper towels and place on top of a sauce pot.
 Set aside.
 Cover the sheet pan with paper towels and set aside or keep in a warm oven.
 Add the oil to the skillet, at least 2″/6 cm deep but no more than half way up the side.
 This will allow for some inevitable foaming.
-Heat the oil to 350 F/176 C.
+In the deep or in the skillet, heat the oil/surface to 325 F/162 C.

-Carefully submerge ONE of the cutlets in the hot oil.
-Use an infrared thermometer to keep track of the oil’s temperature during the frying process.
+Carefully stage ONE of the cutlets in the hot oil/skillet.
+Use an infrared thermometer to keep track of the temperature during the frying process.
 The temperature will go down somewhat.
 Adjust the heat periodically to prevent the temperature from going below 250 F/120 C. I usually keep the burner on “medium high,” but stoves vary widely in their temperature/setting ratios.

-The cutlet will require no more than two minutes to achieve the desired color, so do not double task now.
+Browning the cutlet will require no more than two minutes, regardless of method.
+Do not double task now.
 Once it is brown, remove from the oil and stage onto the paper towel lined sheet pan.
-Check the temperature of the oil–make sure it is at least 300 F/150 C before adding another cutlet.
+Check the temperature of the oil/pan–make sure it is at least 300 F/150 C before adding another cutlet.

 Let’s do it again

 Repeat this process with each cutlet, one at a time.
-Watch the oil to see how much debris accumulates in the pan.
+If you pan fry, wipe out the pan with a dry towel after each cutlet.
+If you deep fry, watch the oil to see how much debris accumulates in the pan.
 Do not hesitate to strain the oil in between frying cutlets if necessary–it only takes a minute because you already have the strainer set up.
 If this is not properly managed the crumb debris in the oil will start to burn, smoke, darken the oil and affect the flavor of the cutlets.
 It can even catch fire.

 Straining also extends the life of your oil.
 Make sure you wear an apron and long pants–no sandals, either!
 I speak from experience.